benbalter/benbalter.github.com/_posts/2015-06-03-copyright-notices-for-websites-and-open-source-projects.md

 Assuming your project's under active development, you should write `Copyright [year project started] - [current year], [project founder] and the [project name] contributors`.
 While not strictly necessary to obtain a copyright, if you're going to add a copyright notice, that'll accurately represent the years of publication and all copyright holders.

 Of course there are many edge cases, and the above is a simplification of what goes into a copyright notice.
-Things like contributor license agreements (CLAs), contributing while on the clock (work for hire), or derivative works complicate copyright considerations.
+Things like contributor license agreements (CLAss), contributing while on the clock (work for hire), or derivative works complicate copyright considerations.
 Heck, with open source almost always being developed within a version control system — a system designed to track and make known who made what change when — as @bkeepers [pointed out](https://github.com/benbalter/benbalter.github.com/issues/254#issuecomment-97044362), the copyright notice may be even more of an anachronism than it already is.

 *As they say on the internet, IANYL, so, as always, [please consult your own legal counsel](https://ben.balter.com/fine-print/) before making decisions regarding how you license your own works.
 If you're looking for information about software copyright in government, here's [everything a government attorney needs to know about open source software licensing](https://ben.balter.com/2014/10/08/open-source-licensing-for-government-attorneys/).*